 Why is that key? people with Alzheimer’s have “abnormal clumps called amyloid plaques and tangled bundles of fibers called tau tangles,” according to the National Institutes of Health.
-Those changes in the brain disrupt nerve cells, resulting in loss of memory and thinking skills, and eventually the ability to complete everyday tasks.
+Those changes in the brain disrupt nerve cells.
+It’s unclear if tau and amyloid cause or correlate to loss of memory and thinking skills, and eventually the ability to complete everyday tasks.

 Other predictive tools include the use of blood tests to look for biomarkers such as tau protein to determine the risk for Alzheimer’s.
 A study published in July 2020 in JAMA, shows that a new blood test may be able to help doctors detect problems 20 years before they begin.
 The AI language model will join these other predictive tools to improve doctors’ ability to diagnose early.

 Unfortunately, however, there’s still no “magic test” for Alzheimer’s, says Giordani.
 “We can come very close to a good diagnosis in the neurologist’s office, with certain types of brain imaging for the fundamental brain changes in Alzheimer’s disease, or with cerebral spinal fluid analysis,” he says.
 “But still there can be some questions.”